1. About the treatment.

 Take a few short 20 minute walks every day and try to avoid standing still for any length of time.

 After 48 hours you may remove the bandage and cotton wool pads and replace the stocking.
 This should be worn at all times during the day but can be removed in bed and when taking a bath or shower.
-You may drive once the bandages and pads have been removed.
+You can undertake light exercise (treadmill, gentle swimming) after 2 days, but try to avoid hot baths or saunas.

 5. What to expect after the injections.